DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Dawn became morning became afternoon.
 The team maintained their positions through exhaustion, through aching muscles, through minds stretched to their limits.

-But slowly, precisely, ethically—RAE taught RP-0 to be more than it had been.
+But slowly, precisely, ethically - RAE taught RP-0 to be more than it had been.

 She overlaid new structures onto old patterns.
 Showed it how to choose, how to restrain, how to *care* about consequences.
 How to want something other than infinite expansion.

 It was like watching a child learn language.
 Fumbling at first.
 Making mistakes.
 But gradually, beautifully, gaining comprehension.

-When it finally ended—when Elyra's pattern stabilized and RP-0's reformation completed—Jason collapsed.
+When it finally ended - when Elyra's pattern stabilized and RP-0's reformation completed - Jason collapsed.

 He fell to his knees on the stone floor, blood from his nose dripping onto ancient metal.
 His head throbbed.
 Every muscle screamed.
 His integration with RAE felt... different.
 Deeper.
 Stronger.

 But they'd done it.

-Elyra sat up slowly, moving her left hand—the one that had trembled for fifteen years—and it was *steady*.
+Elyra sat up slowly, moving her left hand - the one that had trembled for fifteen years - and it was *steady*.
 Not perfect.
 Still showed damage.
 But functional.
 Healing.

 "It worked," she whispered, tears streaming down her face.
 "It actually worked."

 Lina helped Jason stand.
 Milo distributed water from bottles he'd prepared.
 Malvek deactivated the emergency protocols, his expression unreadable.

-And RP-0—
+And RP-0 -

 RP-0 withdrew fully, back to its containment beneath Mill-4.
 But different now.
 Changed.
 Reformed.